Zippe-type centrifuge: Centrifuge uranium enrichment

 After the scientists were released from Soviet captivity in 1956, Gernot Zippe was surprised to find that engineers in the West were years behind in their centrifuge technology.
 He was able to reproduce his design at the University of Virginia in the United States, publishing the results, even though the Soviets had confiscated his notes.
 Zippe left the United States when he was effectively barred from continuing his research: The Americans classified the work as secret, requiring him either to become a U.S. citizen (he refused), return to Europe, or abandon his research.
 He returned to Europe where, during the 1960s, he and his colleagues made the centrifuge more efficient by changing the material of the rotor from aluminium to maraging steel, an alloy with a longer fatigue life and longer breaking length, which allowed higher speed.
 This improved centrifuge design was long used by the commercial company Urenco to produce enriched uranium fuel for nuclear power stations.
 More recently, they use (e.g. in their model TC-21) carbon fiber reinforced walls.

 The exact details of advanced Zippe-type centrifuges are closely guarded secrets.
 For example, the efficiency of the centrifuges is improved by increasing their speed of rotation.
-To do so, stronger materials, such as carbon fiber-reinforced composite materials, are used; but details of the material and its protection against chemical attacks are proprietary.
+To do so, stronger materials, such as carbon fiber-reinforced composite materials, are used; but details of the material and its protection against chemical attacks are kept secret.
 Such are also the various techniques that are used to avoid forces causing destructive (bending) vibrations: Lengthening of a (countercurrent) centrifuge improves the enrichment exponentially.
 But it also decreases the vibrational frequency of mechanical resonances, which increases the danger of catastrophic failure during start-up (as happened during the Stuxnet event in Iran).
 Interrupting the cylindrical rotor by flexible bellows controls the low-frequency vibrations, and careful speed control during start-up helps to ensure that the centrifuge does not operate too long at speeds where resonance is a problem.
-But more (proprietary) measures seem necessary.
+But more secret measures are necessary.
 Therefore, Russia stayed with "subcritical" centrifuges (i.e., with small lengths around 0.5–1 m), whereas those of Urenco have lengths up to 10 m.